Brand Shoutouts

 Big Chicken launched its franchising program in August 2021.
 The first franchised location opened on August 11, 2022, in Dayton, Ohio.
 From there, the brand pursued a development strategy built on large pipeline announcements.
 Here is the accurate current timeline:

-In our view, the non-traditional footprint is a genuine strength.
-Arena and cruise ship locations operate in captive, high-traffic environments structurally more forgiving than standalone fast-casual.
-The important caveat: these formats inflate the headline unit count and may skew blended system AUV averages.
-Prospective franchisees must ask for format-segmented performance data — not blended system averages — before modeling their specific opportunity.
+[SPLIT_INSIGHT] INTRO: Big Chicken's mixed traditional and non-traditional format split creates both a structural advantage and a data problem for prospective franchisees.
+LEFT_LABEL: The Strength LEFT: Arena and cruise ship locations operate in captive, high-traffic environments structurally more forgiving than standalone fast-casual.
+The brand has international presence in four countries without requiring significant capital risk to the traditional franchise system.
+RIGHT_LABEL: The Data Problem RIGHT: Non-traditional venues inflate the headline unit count and skew blended system AUV averages.
+Prospective franchisees must demand format-segmented performance data — not blended system averages — before modeling their specific standalone opportunity. [/SPLIT_INSIGHT]

 - United States: Primary market. ~50 units across traditional and non-traditional formats. - United Kingdom: Co-Op Live in Manchester (Europe's largest live music venue), opened 2024 through Oak View Group. - Canada: TD Coliseum in Hamilton, Ontario, opened January 2, 2026.
 Greater Toronto Area brick-and-mortar franchise openings planned for 2026. - Honduras: San Pedro Sula (Plaza Masdeval) and La Ceiba (Plaza Corvey), opened March 18, 2026, through Thomas Talarico / BLT UK Holdings.
 Expansion planned across Costa Rica, El Salvador, Guatemala, and Panama.